NYXMatik/HotelBookingCancellationAnalysis/README.md

 - Predict whether a hotel reservation will be canceled
 - Explore and clean customer reservation data
 - Perform feature engineering and reduction
-- Evaluate multiple classifiers including ensemble models
+- Evaluate multiple classifiers, including ensemble models
 - Balance the dataset and handle missing values effectively

 ## Dataset